Changissnz/nu_merchant_principal/README.md

-and the actual have the variable of time, as an additional challenge, for the group to account for their mistakes while possibly having to deal with more issues from the adversary, thereby placing another duality of tending to a past problem and tending to a present one.
+and the actual have the variable of time, as an additional challenge, for the group to account for their mistakes while possibly having to deal with more issues from the adversary, thereby growing another duality of tending to a past problem and tending to a present one.
 The idea of "randomness", as events not part of group consensus, makes its way into this attempt to explain this kind